firmata/protocol/protocol.md

 0  toggle digitalIn reporting (0xC0-0xCF) (MIDI Program Change) 1  disable(0) / enable(non-zero)
 ```
-*Upon enabling an analog pin, the pin value should be reported to the client
+*As of Firmata 2.4.0, upon enabling an analog pin, the pin value should be reported to the client
 application.*

 Toggle digital port reporting by port (second nibble of byte 0), eg 0xD1 is port 1 is pins 8 to 15